General health check: Medical assessment

 - Lung test.

-Benefits of general health checks
+Benefits of general health check-ups

 - Health monitoring: For those with chronic conditions or after surgery, regular check can be essential to monitor their condition and adapt treatment.

-Potential disadvantages of general health checks
+Potential disadvantages of general health check-ups

-Who will benefit from general health checks?
+Who would benefit from general health check-ups?

 Are you healthy?
 Then consider whether a general health check is right for you